dsuryd/dotNetify/blog-dev/content/blog/scale-out/index.md

 ---
-title: Building "Azure SignalR"-like Scale-Out Option
+title: Recreating "Azure SignalR" Scale-Out
 date: "2021-03-31T05:58:56Z"
-description: "Horizontal scaling with proxy instead of a backplane."
+description: "Scaling dotNetify apps horizontally using proxy instead of a backplane."
 ---

 Just a few weeks ago [dotNetify](https://dotnetify.net) passed the 100k NuGet downloads.
 I'm thrilled that so many people have found this project compelling enough to try out, and based on the feedback I've been getting, it's being used in production as well!